nicolenair/kl-bus-reliability-tracker/README.md

 # Overview

 This project ingests bus coordinates data (30 second precision) and bus route & schedule data (updated daily) of Rapid KL buses and MRT feeder buses in Kuala Lumpur.
-The data is loaded, transformed, and then used to produce a punctuality mart and dashboard.
+The data is extracted, loaded, and transformed, and then used to produce a punctuality mart and dashboard.

 The resulting punctuality dashboard can be filtered by date range and bus route id.